Balancing modes and algorithms

 Transparent mode (inline)

-In transparent mode, the balancer has interfaces on the internal and external network, but the internal network is not directly accessible from the external network.
+In transparent mode, the load balancer has interfaces on the internal and external network, but the internal network is not directly accessible from the external network.
 The built-in load balancer acts as a NAT gateway for virtual machines on the internal network.

 The backend receives the request with the user's original address (Source NAT was not performed) and responds to it directly.
-Traffic is again received by the load balancer, since in an inline scheme it usually acts as the default gateway for the server farm.
+The traffic is again received by the load balancer, since in an inline scheme it usually acts as the default gateway for the server farm.
 Edge performs Source NAT to send traffic to the user using its VIP as the Source IP address.

 Balancing algorithms

-• IP Hash — The server is selected based on the results of the hash function for the Source and Destination IP of each packet;
+- IP Hash — The server is selected based on the results of the hash function for the Source and Destination IP of each packet;

-• Round Robin — new connections are sent to each server in turn according to the specified server weight;
+- Round Robin — new connections are sent to each server in turn according to the specified server weight;